Last updated on October 10th, 2023 at 08:15 am

 or rely on your sense of touch.
 Finally, always remember that batteries drain much faster in cold

 weather.
-So, keep an eye on your battery gauge, or your drone might suddenly crash when you least
+So, watch your battery gauge, or your drone might suddenly crash when you least

 Finally, you should follow some general guidelines when flying a drone in winter.
 To begin with, you